Friedrich von Roehm: Powers and abilities

 Von Roehm possessed a power likened to lycanthropy.
 Von Roehm did not undergo the typical change in appearance associated with werewolves.
 However, he acquired superhuman strength, enhanced senses, claws, and barely controllable bloodlust during his transformation.
 His powers were genetically based, but required mental triggering by Selene.
 Aside from his personal devotion to Selene, von Roehm was apparentally mentally compelled to obey Selene while in his superhuman state.

-Other media
+In other media

 Friedrich Von Roehm, among other Hellfire Club members, was originally planned to appear in Dark Phoenix, but was ultimately cut from the film.